niklaskobi/django-sso/README.md

     "username": "somebody", // Value from username field

     // Next fields may be not included in event.
-Because user model on SSO don't have it "is_active": True, // Are active user now in SSO server "is_staff": True, // Are user is staff member "is_superuser": Trie, // Are user is superuser
+Because user model on SSO don't have it "is_active": True,  // Active user at SSO server "is_staff": True,  // User is staff member "is_superuser": True,  // User is superuser
 }
 ```